 - foreign entities registered as public entities (listed or not) in Brazil or in countries where it is mandatory to disclose all relevant shareholders;

-- not-for-profit entities that do not act as fiduciary managers (for as long as these are not registered in countries with beneficial or privileged taxes systems – i.e. “tax havens”);
+- not-for-profit entities that do not act as fiduciary managers (for as long as these are not registered in countries with beneficial or privileged taxes systems – that is, “tax havens”);

 - multilateral institutions, central banks and government entities (including those entities linked to sovereign funds);